omegaml/omegaml/docs/source/quickstart/usp.rst

 Data scientists spend a large part of their time accessing and processing data, and as any team will confirm, setting up data storage is a major effort any organization.
 Yet it is not a core skill of data science teams, nor should it be.
-To this end, and because data ingestion, processing and access is at the core of any data product, omega|ml provides an integrated, scalable analytics store with an integrated cloud-native filesystem (leveraging MongoDB's open source edition).
+To this end, and because data ingestion, processing and access is at the core of any data product, omega-ml provides an integrated, scalable analytics store with an integrated cloud-native filesystem (leveraging MongoDB's open source edition).

 As part of its *datasets* API it also integrates with any third-party database that provides a Python or REST API.
-Today, omega|ml includes support for MongoDB, MySQL, PostgreSQL, Oracle and any other DBMS supported by SQLAlchemy.
+Today, omega-ml includes support for MongoDB, MySQL, PostgreSQL, Oracle and any other DBMS supported by SQLAlchemy.
 Other DBMS or filesystems can be integrated using custom plugins.

 Instant deployment